Equity + Education

 Equitable education means giving every student access to the resources and educational rigor they need regardless of race, gender, language, disability, family background, or family income.
 The goal is for all children to achieve their highest potential as individuals and to become productive members of society.

-The Equity and Education subcommittee has chosen three main focus areas for 2022:
+The Equity and Education subcommittee has chosen three main focus areas:

 - WESTERLY HILLS ACADEMY + CORE CHURCH – Expand support for students and families in zip code 28208 many of whom are negatively impacted by poverty, hunger, lack of affordable housing stability, (over)working parents, and lack of transportation.
 Explore opportunities for partnering with Core Church to support these families